maxton/LibOrbisPkg/README.md

 ![Screenshot](https://i.imgur.com/BsNFQDo.png)

 The tool also supports opening PKGs directly.
-You can see the header, entries, and if you enter a passcode or put the EKPFS into `<filename>.pkg.ekpfs` next to your PKG file, you can browse files as well.
+You can see the header, entries, and if you enter a passcode, you can browse files as well.
 ![PKG Screenshot](https://i.imgur.com/EItFUff.png)

 ### PkgTool